 The events of this Short Trek set the events of Star Trek - Picard, which we’ll be coming to shortly, in motion.

-▫ Star Trek - Short Treks Season 2, episode 6 Children of Mars
+▫ SHO Season 2, episode 6 - Children of Mars

 The Romulan sun goes supernova, devastating the Romulan empire.
-A failed attempt to stop this sends the Romulan vessel Narada back to 2233, creating an alternate universe known as the “Kelvin Universe” or “Kelvinverse.”
-Three movies take place in the Kelvin universe, and we will be viewing them now.
-It is important to remember that this new timeline does not replace the original timeline, which exists as it always has and which we will be returning to shortly.
-It exists alongside it.
+A failed attempt to stop this sends the Romulan mining vessel Narada back to 2233, creating an alternate universe known as the “Kelvin Universe” or “Kelvinverse.”
+Three movies take place in this Kelvin universe, and we will be viewing them now.
+It is important to remember that this new timeline DOES NOT replace the original “Prime” timeline, which exists as it always has and to which we will be returning shortly.

 The USS Kelvin is destroyed by the Narada, newly arrived from the Prime Universe 2387.

-Too action-oriented for some, and plot-holes galore, but it is a quite fun take on the original series.
+Too action-oriented for some, and plot-holes galore, but 2009’s “Star Trek” is a quite fun take on the original series.
 You can use the butterfly effect of the appearance of the Narada in 2233 as a reason the 2258 Kelvinverse looks and feels quite different than the Prime Universe.
-Or you can just hand-wave it Discovery-style as if it “always” looked like that.
-Don’t overthink this batch of movies though, or you’ll start seeing all kinds of things that make no sense.
+Or you can just accept it as creative license.
+Don’t overthink the chronology and details of this batch of movies though, or you’ll start seeing all kinds of things that make no sense.

-This film, while a solid improvement on Into Darkness, did not do very well, meaning that Beyond may end up being our last visit to the Kelvinverse.
+This film, while a solid improvement on Into Darkness, did not do very well, meaning that, despite recurring talks of a fourth film, Beyond may end up being our last visit to the Kelvinverse.
 I wouldn’t want all Trek to be like it, but it was a fun corner of the franchise while it lasted.

 We now return to the Prime timeline, already in progress.